Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Linear Operators of Boundary Value Problems

-Let us show that the operator function~(\ref{eqn:ResolventAbb}) is in fact the resolvent of some closed operator~$\Abb$ in~$H$ and clarify the relationship between its domain~$\Dom(\Abb)$ and the subset~$\Ker (\beta_0 \Gd + \beta_1 \Gn)$.
+As will be shown, the operator function~(\ref{eqn:ResolventAbb}) is indeed the resolvent of some closed linear operator~$\Abb$ in~$H$ whose domain~$\Dom(\Abb)$ coincides with the set $\Ker (\beta_0 \Gd + \beta_1 \Gn)$.
 Assuming the conditions of Theorem~\ref{thm:BVPwithBetSolution} are satisfied, denote

 The operator-function~$ Q_{\beta_0,\beta_1}(z)$ is analytic and bounded as long as $z\in\rho(\Ad)$ satisfies conditions of Theorem~\ref{thm:BVPwithBetSolution}.
 The expression~(\ref{eqn:ResolventAbb}) for~$\mathscr R_{\beta_0, \beta_1}(z)$ takes the form